twoPointers/Poject350/README.md

   - reg ( `localhost:8000/resultapi/?reg=2017331001` )
   - session ( `localhost:8000/resultapi/?session=2017-2018` - to Filter the details of the students of 2017-2018 session)
   - name ( `localhost:8000/resultapi/?name=Alex Bob` - to Filter the details of student named `Alex Bob` )

+  <h2>Admin Panel</h2>

+      We have our customized admin panel.To login to admin panel on your local machine,enter the URL - `localhost:8000/admin`.
+In database we've the information of admin user.
+      To log in, username- `admin`
+                 password- `admin`

+      You can add students details in `Students` section, results in 'Results` section.